genterist/openMRS-Security/1-OWASP-Assesment/report.md

 Test password: Admin123

 ### * Test steps
-1. Log in as admin and register two patients named “Frank” and “Fred”
+1. Go to http://localhost:8081/openmrs-standalone/login.htm .
+Log in as admin and register two patients named “Frank” and “Fred”
 2. Back to home page.
-3. Click on search patient and right click "Frank".
+3. Click on "search patient" and right click "Frank" to view the source code.
 4. Redo step 2-3 and search "Fred".
-5. Check whether the source code remember admin’s behavior.
+5. Check whether the source code remember admin’s behavior by searching "Frank".

 ### * Expected results
 There should be no information about Frank.

 ### * Actual results
 When we check the source code of webpage for patient Fred, the visit patient history part of code showed information of Frank, which is kind of sensitive exposure.
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A6_002.PNG)

-# [A6 - Sensitive Data Exposure ] [ Web Certification ]
+# [A6 - 02 - Sensitive Data Exposure ] [ Web Certification ]
 ### Test status : [ Failed ]
 `DESIGNER : [ZHUO LI]` <br/>
 `UPDATED ON : [05SEP2017]` <br/>